oracle/graalpython/graalpython/lib-graalpython/patches/README.md

 [[rules]]
 # Optional.
 Relative path to a patch file.
 May be omitted when the entry just specifies `install-priority`
 patch = 'foo-1.0.0.patch'
+# Required if 'patch' is specified.
+SPDX license expression for the package (allows parentheses, 'AND', 'OR', 'WITH').
+# Allowed licenses are enumerated in test_patch_metadata.py
+license = 'MIT'
 # Optional.
 Version specifier according to https://peps.python.org/pep-0440/#version-specifiers.
 If omitted, it will
 # match any version
 version = '== 1.0.0'